GuillaumeLiard/learn-x/README.md

 - the right direction with the addition operation
 - the left direction with the substraction operation

-Those are conventions which are commonly found in math or computer science when one wants to move an element along a line in a given direction
+Those are conventions which are commonly found in math or computer science when one wants to move an element along a line in a given direction (x axis in this case)

 n.b: the position of those two signs is shuffled every n seconds to disambiguate their position with there meaning